 Public Markets Action Plan

-Learn about the City's collaborative strategy to improve the creation, execution and awareness of Toronto’s public market sector.
+Learn about the City's collaborative strategy to improve the development, sustainability and awareness of Toronto’s public market sector.

 Public Markets in Toronto

-Explore the many markets that take place in Toronto's parks, civic squares and other City properties.
+Explore the many markets that take place in Toronto's parks, civic squares and diverse public spaces across the city.